- Plan F is a Medicare supplement (Medigap) plan.

 The various Medicare supplement plans each offer different benefits.
 Some plans offer more benefits than others.
 Plan F is generally considered to be the most comprehensive.

-Below are some of the pros and cons associated with having a Medicare supplement plan.
+Below are some of the pros and cons associated with having this particular Medigap plan.

 Advantages of Plan F